-TOPIC/TASK CONTEST SPECIFIC RULE Late Penalty Competitors must attend: Competition Orientation on Day 1 and Day 2 Each activity on time (Hazard Identification / Hazard Control Search / OHS Research / Presentation) Competition Closing Use of technology - USB, memory sticks Competitors will not be allowed to use of USB or other storage device Use of technology - personal cameras Competitors are not allowed to use any personal cameras except that provided by the National Technical Committee (NTC) Infrastructure - equipment The use of a template brought by the Competitor is prohibited.
+TOPIC/TASK CONTEST SPECIFIC RULE Late Penalty Competitors must attend: Competition Orientation on Day 1 and Day 2 Each activity on time (Hazard Identification / Hazard Control Search / OHS Research / Presentation) Competition Closing Use of technology - USB, memory sticks Competitors will be allowed the use of USB or other storage device Infrastructure - equipment The use of a template brought by the Competitor is prohibited.
 Use of technology - personal mobiles Competitors are not allowed to use their personal mobiles during the competition except if competitors wish to listen to music with headphones / ear buds during the OHS Research component of the OHS Research / Presentation activity.

-8. ADDITIONAL INFORMATION
+8 ADDITIONAL INFORMATION

-8.1 Consecutive translation
+8.1 Interpreter

-If consecutive translation is required on site, the Skills/Compétences Canada Provincial/Territorial offices must advise Skills/Compétences Canada National Secretariat a minimum of 1 month prior to the competition or this service might not be guaranteed.
+If a competitor requires the help of an interpreter once onsite during the competition, the Skills/Compétences Canada Provincial/Territorial offices must advise Skills/Compétences Canada National Secretariat a minimum of 1 month prior to the competition or this service might not be guaranteed.